nikitakesharwani/React-learning-lab/README.md

 # Important Terminologies

-Reconciliation Algorithm (React Fiber)
+1. Reconciliation Algorithm (React Fiber)
    Introduced in React 16, the reconciliation algorithm (part of React Fiber) is responsible for efficiently updating the UI by determining what has changed in the virtual DOM and updating only the necessary parts in the actual DOM.

-Virtual DOM
+2. Virtual DOM
    A lightweight JavaScript representation of the actual DOM.
 Each React element is a virtual DOM object.
 It improves performance by minimizing direct interactions with the real DOM.

-Actual DOM
+3. Actual DOM
    The real Document Object Model that we can see in the browser's developer tools.
 It's what gets displayed to the user.

-Diff Algorithm
+4. Diff Algorithm
    Compares the updated virtual DOM with the previous one to detect changes.
 This difference is used to update only the parts of the actual DOM that have changed, improving efficiency.

-createBrowserRouter
+5. createBrowserRouter
    A function from react-router-dom used to create a route configuration object for your application, enabling navigation using the browser's history API.

-RouterProvider Component
+6. RouterProvider Component
    A higher-order component provided by react-router-dom that enables route context and routing in the application.
 Wraps the app to allow route handling.

-react-router-dom
+7. react-router-dom
    A routing library for React that enables navigation between components without reloading the page.
 It provides multiple utilities like Route, Link, Outlet, etc.

-Outlet Component
+8. Outlet Component
    A placeholder component used to render child routes dynamically inside parent routes.

-Link Component
+9. Link Component
    Used for navigation in a React app.
 It is a wrapper over the anchor (<a>) tag, but unlike anchor tags, it prevents full page reloads, providing a single-page application experience.

-super(props)
+10. super(props)
     Used in class components to call the constructor of the parent class (React.Component).
 This allows access to this.props inside the constructor.

 # Hooks Learned

-useState - A state variable used for managing state of a component. useEffect - a function that takes callback function and the dependency array, it executes when the component is rendered. useRouteError - a function call to gives more information about the error related to that path in the form of object useParams - gets the parameter from the url
+1. useState
+   A React Hook that lets you add a state variable to a functional component.
+Returns an array with the current state and a function to update it.

+2. useEffect
+   A React Hook used to perform side effects like data fetching, subscriptions, or DOM manipulation.
+It takes a callback and an optional dependency array.
+Runs after the render phase.

+3. useRouteError
+   A React Router hook that provides detailed information about any error that occurred while loading a route.
+Returns an error object that can be used to display custom error messages.

+4. useParams
+   A React Router hook used to access dynamic URL parameters.
+Returns an object of key-value pairs from the current route.

 # useEffect Cases